victorsoftart/cordova-inapppurchases-app/README.md

 # cordova-inapppurchases-app

 A sample app to demonstrate in app purchases using the [cordova-plugin-inapppurchase](https://github.com/AlexDisler/cordova-plugin-inapppurchase) plugin on iOS and Android.
+See [blog post](https://alexdisler.com/2016/02/29/in-app-purchases-ionic-cordova/).

 ## Instructions